chartpath/ramses-elasticsearch/readme.md

 }
 ```

 We want to replace the "properties" section with the field names and types from our dataset.
-Update the `title` and `required` fields, and make the `country` field be the primary key, like so:
+Update the `title` and `required` fields, and make the `country` field the primary key, like so:

 ```json
 {